France's Atos raises concerns with watchdog over new shareholder

-IT consulting group Atos (ATOS.PA), which has been in the spotlight over accounting problems at two U.S. units, said on Tuesday it had contacted France's financial markets watchdog after a new investor built a significant stake in the company.
+PARIS (Reuters) - IT consulting group Atos, which has been in the spotlight over accounting problems at two U.S. units, said on Tuesday it had contacted France’s financial markets watchdog after a new investor built a significant stake in the company.

 The French IT group said it had concerns about the shareholder but declined to elaborate.